 Loss of bladder and bowel control, with weakness in both legs, are symptoms of a serious condition that requires immediate medical attention.

 - Shoulder pain

-- Sharp shooting pains or a dull aches in your neck
+- Sharp shooting pain or a dull ache in your neck

 Pain that occurs suddenly in your back or neck, due to an injury, is considered to be acute pain.
 Acute pain comes on quickly and may leave sooner than chronic back or neck pain.
 This type of pain should not last more than 6 weeks.

 Pain that may come on quickly or slowly and lingers for weeks, 3 months or greater, is considered to be chronic pain.
 Chronic pain is less common than acute pain.

 If you have neck or back pain, see your healthcare provider for a medical and physical exam.
 He or she may also do X-rays of the affected areas, as well as magnetic resonance imaging (MRI).
 This allows a more complete view.
 The MRI produces pictures of soft tissues as well, such as ligaments, tendons, and blood vessels.
 The MRI could help spot infection, tumor, inflammation, or pressure on your nerve.
 Sometimes a blood test may help diagnose arthritis, a condition that can cause back and neck pain.

 In many cases, acute back or neck pain may simply improve with some rest.
 Over-the-counter medicines, such as acetaminophen or ibuprofen, may also help with the discomfort.
 Try to move gently during this period, so that you will not become stiff and lose mobility.

 If you have chronic pain of your back and neck, try several remedies that may be helpful, before seeking surgical options.
 These include:

 - Hot or cold packs (under your healthcare provider’s instructions)